aGautrain/yozora-launcher/README.md

 # Project structure

 For size convenience, some files have not been uploaded in this repository.

 You are expected to provide

-/Tutorial_English.mp4
+* /Tutorial_English.mp4
-/Tutoriel_Francais.mp4
+* /Tutoriel_Francais.mp4
-/Launcher.mp4
+* /Launcher.mp4
-/yozora-win32-x64 (folder containing the game)
+* /Demo

+Game must be provided in /Demo folder, as you can see in /preload.js, line 7,
+> let gamePath = "resources/app/Demo/DemoProject.exe";

+That's the .exe which will be executed by launcher !! (change it if you need)

 # Build .exe

+Don't forget to run following commands :
+* npm install
+* npm install electron-packager -g

+> electron-packager .
+Yozora --overwrite

+A folder Yozora-win32-x64 containing Yozora.exe will be created !